rosasurfer/bfx-core-volume/README.md

 [![Scrutinizer Code Quality](https://scrutinizer-ci.com/g/rosasurfer/bfx-core-volume/badges/quality-score.png?b=master)](https://scrutinizer-ci.com/g/rosasurfer/bfx-core-volume/?branch=master)

-### Proof that the BankersFX Core Volume indicator for MetaTrader4 does not receive data from an institutional data feed.
+### Proof that the BankersFX Core Volume indicator for MetaTrader4 does not receive any institutional data.

 This project simulates a BankersFX license server and shows that the claim the indicator is feeded by institutional order data is not true.
-In fact BankersFX charges money for a modified MACD which is feeded by the user's MT4 broker.
+In fact BankersFX charges money for a modified MACD which uses the underlying price data.

 Demonstration
 -------------
 The project is hosted on a [demo server](http://bfx.rosasurfer.com/).
 The indicator is included and can be downloaded [here](etc/mql).
 It consists of an MQL4 indicator and an MQL4 library.
-To use the indicator with the demo license server add the line
+To use the indicator with the demo server add the line

 ```138.201.82.87  www.bankersfx.com```